BOOTSTRAP 4 INTRODUCTION

 - It is the most powerful and famous front end framework to learn.

-- It is free to use.
-It can be used either using CDN (Content Delivery Network) or by downloading it from the official website.
+- It can be used either using bootstrap CDN (Content Delivery Network) or download it from the official website.

 - Bootstrap also includes design templates based on HTML and CSS.
 The design templates include typography, form, alert, button, table, carousels, image, navigation, toast, and more.

-- It makes it very easy to design responsive websites.
+- Bootstrap makes it very easy to design responsive websites.

 - Bootstrap contains lots of predefined classes that can be used to get its features.